Course EAS 6312: Geodynamics

 Select information from lectures

 Course Objectives:This course is a quantitative discussion of the physical properties of earth materials and dynamic processes in the solid Earth.
-We will closely follow Geodynamics by Turcotte & Schubert, in covering topics in stress and strain, elasticity and flexure, heat transfer, gravity, fluid mechanics, rock rheology, and crustal faulting as mechanisms and consequences of plate tectonics.
+We will closely follow Geodynamics by Turcotte & Schubert, in covering topics in stress and strain, elasticity and flexure, heat transfer, fluid mechanics, rock rheology, and crustal faulting as mechanisms and consequences of plate tectonics.

 Required Text:

-• Turcotte, D.L., & G. Schubert, Geodynamics: 2nd Edition, Cambridge University Press, 456 pp., 2002.
+• Turcotte, D.L., & G. Schubert, Geodynamics: 3nd Edition, Cambridge University Press, 623 pp., 2014.

-Referenced Text; no need to purchase:
+Referenced Text (no need to purchase):

 • Kearey, P. & F.J.
 Vine, Global Tectonics, Blackwell Publishing, 333 pp., 1996.

-• Stein, S.A.,&& M. Wysession, An Introduction to Seismology, Earthquakes, and Earth Structure, Blackwell Publishing, 498 pp., 2003.
+• Stein, S.A.,& M. Wysession, An Introduction to Seismology, Earthquakes, and Earth Structure, Blackwell Publishing, 498 pp., 2003.

 Course Outline: